 Alan is an artist-curator whose work and projects examine the intersection of art history and politics.
 As an artist, his work has been shown in Singapore, Malaysia, Hong Kong, Australia and the USA.
 He is also the artistic director of Singapore’s first independent contemporary arts centre, The Substation.

 Lisa is the Head of Transaction Banking at Standard Chartered.
 Her international banking career spans over 25 years working across Europe, the USA, and Asia.
-Lisa is ranked as one of Top 20 Women in Finance by Finance Asia in 2011.
+Lisa is ranked as one of Top 20 Women in Finance by Finance Asia in 2011, and was awarded Transaction Banker of the Year by both The Asian Banker in 2013 and The Asset in 2014.

 Philip started his career at the BBC and spent many years in UK broadcasting before becoming the Controller of Operations for the world’s first entirely digital direct-to-home satellite TV service.
 Later, he was a consultant with a Government of Singapore Research Institute and subsequently joined one of its video software ventures as Chief Operating Officer.